Can GPs Prescribe ADHD Medication in New Zealand? What the New Rules Mean for Adults

 What Are the New Rules?

-As of 1 February 2026, GPs and mental health Nurse Practitioners will be able to prescribe stimulant medications like methylphenidate (e.g., Ritalin, Concerta), dexamfetamine, and lisdexamfetamine (Vyvanse) to ADHD adults without requiring a psychiatrist to initiate treatment first [1,2].
+Since 1 February 2026, GPs and mental health Nurse Practitioners have been able to prescribe stimulant medications like methylphenidate (e.g., Ritalin, Concerta), dexamfetamine, and lisdexamfetamine (Vyvanse) to ADHD adults without requiring a psychiatrist to initiate treatment first [1,2].

-This change aims to improve access to adult ADHD care and has been welcomed by advocacy organisations, including ADHD New Zealand, as well as specialist providers like MindMatters Clinic [3].
+This change aimed to improve access to adult ADHD care and was welcomed by advocacy organisations, including ADHD New Zealand, as well as specialist providers like MindMatters Clinic [3].

 These clinicians typically work in primary care settings, such as local GP practices or online GP services.
-Standalone primary care ADHD-focused clinics may also appear over the coming months.
+Standalone primary care ADHD-focused clinics are also expected to emerge over the coming months.

 Why was this change made?